 Orange Courthouse – statistics in 1889

-The Advocate reported that during 1888 the case mix adjudicated in the Orange courthouse consisted of 50 cases under the Licensing Act, 443 police cases, 371 summons cases, 26 Quarter Sessions cases, 240 small debts cases, and 91 district Court cases.12
+The Advocate reported in 1889 that during 1888 the case mix adjudicated in the Orange Courthouse consisted of 50 cases under the Licensing Act, 443 police cases, 371 summons cases, 26 Quarter Sessions cases, 240 small debts cases, and 91 district Court cases.12

-In those days births, deaths and marriages were recorded at courthouses in country areas.
+In those days the recording of births, deaths and marriages in country areas was done at the various local courthouses.
 Courthouse administration also involved the collection of revenue for deposits on mineral leases, survey fees, gold leases, gold survey fees, mineral licenses and miners’ rights.

-In 1851 a Herald correspondent observed an unusual crowd about the Courthouse, and was induced to see what was going on.
-There were two cases before the two magistrates presiding, one under the Hired Servants’ Act and the other for cattle stealing.
+In 1851 a Herald correspondent observed an unusual crowd about the Courthouse and was curious as to what was the attraction.
+There were two cases before the two magistrates presiding.
+One under the Hired Servants’ Act and the other for cattle stealing.
 The correspondent opined that there “we are surrounded on every side by hordes of cattle stealers, who will have to be more closely looked after than has hitherto been the case.”
 The District Constable was commended for bringing them to justice.11

 1. ‘Country Works’, The Sydney Morning Herald, 13 Jan 1860, p.8.